 SECTION 5.
 NOTICE.
 Notice of any special meeting shall be given at least two (2) days prior thereto by telephone, by written notices delivered personally or mailed to each director at his address on file with the corporation, or by telegram or other form of electronic communication.
 If mailed, such notice shall be deemed to be delivered when deposited in the United States mail in a sealed envelope so addressed, with postage thereon prepaid.
 If notice be given by telegram, such notice shall be deemed to be delivered when the telegram is delivered to the telegraph company.
 Any director may waive notice of any meeting.
-The attendance of a director at any meeting shall constitute a waiver of notice of such meeting, unless the director at the beginning of the meeting (or promptly upon his arrival) objects to the transaction of any business at the meeting.
+The attendance of a director at any meeting shall constitute a waiver of notice of such meeting, unless the director at the beginning of the meeting (or promptly upon his arrival) objects to the transaction of any business at the meeting and does not thereafter vote for or assent to action taken at the meeting.
 Neither the business to be transacted at, nor the purpose of, any regular or special meeting of the Board of Directors need be specified in the notice or waiver of notice of such meeting.